humdrum-tools/humdrum-documentation/guide/ch25/index.md

 between two sets of numbers.
 The **simil** command can be used to measure similarity between non-numeric data.

-In addition, we will discuss the **accent** command \-- a tool which estimates how salient or noticeable a given note is.
+In addition, we will discuss the [**accent**](/tool/accent) command &ndash; a tool which estimates how salient or noticeable a given note is.
 The **accent** command can be used to pre-process musical passages so only those notes of greatest importance are considered when measuring musical similarity.

 <a name ="The_correl_Command"></a>